PhyloSofS-Team/DANCE/doc/README.md

 ##### norm suffix

-Stats with the suffix "norm" are calculated using the 3D position correlation matrix rather than the covariance matrix.
+Stats with the suffix **norm** are calculated using the 3D position correlation matrix rather than the covariance matrix.